andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-introduction/index.md

 ![Progress so far of the header and footer](shop-header-footer-chrome.png)

-Alright that's quite a bit we've done here, well done if you got this far 👍.
+Alright that's quite a bit we've done here, congrats if you got this far 👍.
 We have the shell of the shop.
 Next up we need to set up Stripe to store our product info, product images and prices.

 Please subscribe to get notified of the next installment in this series.